Pelage: Defensive analysis for Polars

 Check if there are no duplicated values in each one of the selected columns.

-This is a column oriented check, for a row oriented check see unique_combination_of_columns
+This is a column oriented check, where each columns are search independently for duplicated values.
+For a row oriented check see unique_combination_of_columns

 Parameters